About Maury County

 - Fees for certified copies of court documents typically range from $5 to $15 per document, with additional per-page charges.

 Court records in Tennessee are governed by Tennessee Supreme Court Rule 30, which establishes public access standards.
 Most court records are public unless specifically sealed by court order or protected by statute.
-The Maury County Clerk & Master's Office maintains Chancery Court records, while the Circuit and General Sessions Court Clerk maintains those respective records.
+Maury County Clerk & Master's Office maintains Chancery Court records, while the Circuit and General Sessions Court Clerk maintains those respective records.

 Case lookups can be conducted in person at the courthouse during regular business hours, Monday through Friday, 8:00 AM to 4:30 PM.
 Municipal courts in Columbia, Mount Pleasant, and Spring Hill handle city ordinance violations and traffic offenses within their respective jurisdictions.
-For comprehensive case research, researchers should contact the specific court clerk's office handling the case type in question.
+For full case research, researchers should contact the specific court clerk's office handling the case type in question.

 Property & Public Records